One of the presentations that I most enjoy giving at conferences is called ‘Cervical Wisdom‘.

 The mammalian instinct

-The explanation for this is simple.
+The explanation for cervical recoil is simple.

 All mammals need to feel safe from predators in order to relax their bodies enough to give birth.
-And humans are no different.
+Humans are no different.
 Cervical dilation is merely the measurable result of the women’s body making progress in labour.
 A woman’s cervix may close up a bit (or sometimes a lot) if she feels unsafe.

 This is a normal, healthy protective mechanism.
 It’s not a problem.
 Any mammal who feels threatened would be wise to avoid giving birth until they feel safe again.
 Why would nature, evolution or whatever you believe in have us give birth in a situation in which we felt unsafe?
 It just doesn’t make sense.
 So cervical recoil is a safety mechanism.
 Just like pulling your hand away from a hot surface is a safety mechanism.
 It’s our body’s way of saying, “gosh no, not right now, thanks.
 Not a good place/space to birth at all.
 Better shut up shop and wait.”